o3de/o3de.org/content/docs/user-guide/features/scripting/lua/debugging.md

 1. Click **ConstantRotation\.lua**, and then click **OK**\.

 1. In the **Lua Script** component, click the **Open in Lua Editor** button to launch Lua Editor\.
-![\[Launch Lua Editor from Lua Script component in Lumberyard Editor\]](/images/user-guide/scripting/lua/lua-component-open-in-lua-editor.png)
+![\[Launch Lua Editor from Lua Script component in O3DE Editor\]](/images/user-guide/scripting/lua/lua-component-open-in-lua-editor.png)

    Because the debugging functionality is enabled through network sockets, you must connect Lua Editor to the target that is running the script before you can debug\.
-In this tutorial, you connect to Lumberyard Editor\.
+In this tutorial, you connect to O3DE Editor\.
 **Note**
-Connection is facilitated by [GridHub](/docs/userguide/gridhub-intro.md), which is Lumberyard's central connection hub for debugging\.
+Connection is facilitated by [GridHub](/docs/userguide/gridhub-intro.md), which is O3DE's central connection hub for debugging\.
 GridHub starts automatically when Lua Editor is started and must be running in the background for Lua Editor to find targets it can connect to\.

-1. In the Lua Editor toolbar, click **Target: None**, and then click **Editor\(*ID*\)** to connect to Lumberyard Editor\.
+1. In the Lua Editor toolbar, click **Target: None**, and then click **Editor\(*ID*\)** to connect to O3DE Editor\.
 ![\[Target selector\]](/images/user-guide/lua-editor-debugger-target-editor.png)
 **Note**
 You may need to expand the Lua Editor window to see the buttons on the Lua Editor toolbar for the next few steps\.